Shuffle/Shuffle-docs/docs/privacy_policy.md

 ## External Social Media Platforms
 * Twitter and Linkedin widgets

+## Payment processor
+We use the third party payment processor [Stripe](https://stripe.com/us/privacy).
+We do not retain any of the information provided to them during a transaction.

 ## External Platforms
 1. Sendgrid: Emails used for email
 2. Twilio: Phone numbers used for SMS
 3. Github: Apps and Workflows shared by our users
+4. Stripe: Payments

 ## User Data Management
 * Collected data: Email addresses, Domains, Organization names